kevindmorris/matician/README.md

 Matician takes the hassle out of writing custom JavaScript functions for mathematical, statistical, and probabilistic methods.

-# Contributions
+# Contributors

-Open an issue to address bugs or suggest new modules!
+Open an [issue](https://github.com/kevindmorris/matician/issues) to address bugs or suggest new modules!

 # Author